GL7526/YellowTaxiTips/README.md

 <br>
 <img src = "graphs/feature%20importance%20chart.PNG" width = 550>
 <br>
 We see that features such as the trip's total cost, duration, and distance are important features.
-However, what this doesn't tell us how these features are important.
+However, what this doesn't tell us is how these features are important.
 Does a longer or shorter trip usually result in a good tip?
 Do yellow taxi drivers usually get a good tip when the total cost of the ride is higher or lower?
 In order to answer this, we need to look back at the data.

 ## Distribution Of Features To Amount Of Good Tips
 The feature that provides the most information is the trip's total cost.
 Below shows a scatterplot of the total price categorized by whether the tip was good or not: